- Department Information

-Program Coordinator: Nancy Navarro-Leca
+Program Coordinator: Shannon Coskran

-PACE is an innovative program which enables adult working students to make accelerated progress toward a Bachelor of Arts degree with a major in either Human Development or Liberal Studies.
+PACE is an innovative program which enables working adult students to make accelerated progress toward a Bachelor of Arts degree with a major in either Human Development or Liberal Studies.
 PACE classes are the same as those taken by students pursuing their degrees through the traditional university format.
 The only difference is the carefully structured course sequence which includes only courses in the evening, weekend and/or online, as well as the dedicated academic advising for PACE students.
 The PACE Program is also available at the Cal State East Bay Concord Campus.